 Kids in middle school are probably not very thrilled about having to do chores each day.
 By adding in a few fun chores to the mix, you’re helping keep them engaged in their work.

-And these fun chores can become tasks they look forward to each week if you use these clever, sneaky tips to get them to help around the house.
+And fun chores can become tasks they look forward to each week if you use these clever, sneaky tips to get them to help around the house.

 Make your middle schooler happy to do their chores by mixing in some of these fun chores to their to-do list: